ballerina-platform/ballerina-lang/stdlib/task/src/main/ballerina/task/Module.md

 A `Scheduler` can also be used to create appointments via its `AppointmentConfiguration`.

 The following example creates a Task Scheduler as an appointment.
 The `createAppointment()` function creates an appointment using the CRON expression provided as the input parameter.
 A service can be attached  to the Scheduler using the `attach()` function.
-Calling the `appointment.start()` function strats the `appointment` Scheduler.
+Calling the `appointment.start()` function starts the `appointment` Scheduler.

 ```ballerina
 public function createAppointment(string cronExpression, int recurrences) {